imransaleh21/Contacts-Manager-CRUD-aspnet-core/README.md

 - Stored procedure integration
 - Database migrations and seeding

-## 📝 License

-This project is for educational purposes.

 ## 🤝 Contributing
 This is a learning project.
 Feel free to fork and experiment with your own enhancements.

 ---
 Built with ASP.NET Core 8.0 MVC